LOTUS TEMPLE

 All spiritual paths lead to the Lotus Temple

-Inspired by the Baha’i Lotus Temple in Delhi India and the New Caledonia Cultural Center, The Lotus Temple proposal for Burning Man 2023 proposes to physically build the virtual temple of 2021, an inhabitable ten-petaled lotus sculpture built of woven members.
-Like Baha’i temples there is no given dogma or spirituality-visitors bring their own wisdom and vision of their own journey.
+Inspired by the Baha’i Lotus Temple in Delhi India and the New Caledonia Cultural Center, The Lotus Temple proposal for Burning Man 2023 proposed to physically build the virtual temple of 2021, an inhabitable ten-petaled lotus sculpture built of woven members.
+Like Baha’i temples there is no given dogma or spirituality-visitors bring their own wisdom and vision for their journey.
 The ten entrances represent that all visitors and spiritual paths are welcome.

-The Lotus Temple will be a beautiful lotus shaped inhabitable sculpture of wood and bamboo.
-Every aspect is designed to promote personal spiritual practice, meditation, memorial offerings, and celebration.
-Our five guiding principles are beauty, spirituality, sustainability, diversity, and fun.
+The Lotus Temple would be a beautiful lotus-shaped inhabitable sculpture of wood and bamboo.
+Every aspect was designed to promote personal spiritual practice, meditation, memorial offerings, and celebration.
+Our five guiding principles were beauty, spirituality, sustainability, diversity, and fun.

 The Lotus Temple takes the shape of a lotus blossom, with 10 large inner “petals”, 5 medium alcove petals, and 5 entrance portico petals.
 The porticos mark the main entrance points.
 The inner petals form a porous dome with a central oculus open to the sky.
 Each is inhabitable at the ground level.
 Through the five remaining gaps between inner petals the alcoves welcome visitors to their more intimate spaces.